cncf-tags/green-reviews-tooling/docs/proposals/proposal-trigger-and-deploy.md

-# Short, descriptive title

-Deploy - trigger GitHub Action workflow from an upstream release, including the binary
+# Deploy & trigger GitHub Action workflow from an upstream CNCF project

+To trigger our benchmarking task to run when a particular cncf project gets certain kinds of event, let's say its `release`.
+Some more info about this proposal is also present in [#83](https://github.com/cncf-tags/green-reviews-tooling/issues/83)

 ## Authors